-The learning outcomes through this inquiry is that the students will be able to
+The learning outcomes - After the inquiryth e students will be able to:

-- recognize that our body has a form with salient features and it changes overtime. - understand his/ her role as an individual to make choices that supports their personality development. - recognize and develop the qualities that make them special.
+- recognize that their body has a form with salient features and it changes overtime. - Identify the different parts of their body and understand their abilities - recognize and develop the qualities that make them special. - understand family/friends/community play a vital role in growth of self. - recognize the personal strength and weakness to increase self-awareness